ARCHER2-HPC/archer2-docs/docs/research-software/vasp/vasp.md

 When running hybrid functional calculations the VASP software makes extensive use of MPI collective functions.
-At higher node counts, the fact that ARCHER2 compute nodes have a large number of cores per node mean that collective operations can become extremely expensive and cause calculations to stop scaling well.
+At higher node counts, the fact that ARCHER2 compute nodes have a large number of cores per node means that collective operations can become extremely expensive and cause calculations to stop scaling well.
 This effect can be mitigated by running VASP with less than 128 MPI ranks per node (e.g. using 64 MPI ranks per node instead).